percona/tokudb-backup-plugin/README.md

 The Percona TokuBackup library intercepts system calls that write files and duplicates the writes on backup files.
 It does this while copying files to the backup directory.

-The following technical issues must be addressed to get hot backup working with MySQL:
+The following technical issues must be addressed to get Percona TokuBackup working with MySQL:

-* The hot backup library must be loaded into the mysqld server so that it can intercept system calls.
+* The TokuBackup library must be loaded into the mysqld server so that it can intercept system calls.
 We use LD_PRELOAD to solve the system call intercept problem.
 Alternatively, the hot backup library can be linked into mysqld.

 * There must be a user interface that can be used to start a backup, track its progress, and determine whether or not the backup succeeded.
 We use a plugin that kicks off a backup as a side effect of setting a backup session variable to the name of the destination directory.

-# Installing the hot backup libraries
+# Installing the Percona TokuBackup libraries

 1 Extract the tarball